What your support has done so far;

 For example; Wray & Nephew.

-I would go as far as to say it was never black-owned at any point in history (here's why).
+I would go as far as to say it was never Caribbean-owned at any point in history (here's why).

-When I made the promise to honour Forever's integrity of remaining a black-owned Caribbean Rum, it came at the cost of falling out with many funding partners, or as I like to say, "gatekeepers".
+When I made the promise to honour Forever's integrity of remaining Caribbean-owned, it came at the cost of falling out with many funding partners, or some might refer to as "gatekeepers" - holding the keys.

-Who held the opportunity of further funding Forever to recover from the impact of Covid19 over my head, in exchange for signing my name on a dotted line, breaking our integrity.
+Who held the opportunity of further funding Forever to recover from the impact of Covid19 over my head, in exchange for giving up our identity of being a rare Caribbean-owned peculiarity.

 What is Forever's vision?